CODE-at-TACC/summer-2015/raspi/light/02-programming.md

 # Challenges
 :sparkle: Change the number of times the LED flashes

-:sparkle: Increase the resistor value to 1000 Ohms (1 kilo-Ohm) - what happens?
+:sparkle: Increase the resistor value to 1000 Ohms (1 kilo-Ohm).
+Is the light more or less bright than before?

 :sparkle: Make the LED flash faster or slower